cajun-code/game_dev_ruby_book/tic_tac_toe.rst

   4 tests, 7 assertions, 0 failures, 1 errors

-Ok, lets look at the test before we code the check_board mehtod.
+Ok, lets look at the test before we code the check_board method.
 On line 4 we see ".each do |pattern|" hanging off the WINNING_PATTERNS constant.
 The each method iterates over a block of code.
 The block of code is defined by the "do" keyword until it reaches an "end" statement.
 The pipe symbol("|") defines